Updated January 2023

 It's quite possible that opposing parties of a mediation will not trust each other.
 Whatever issue has brought them to this process, you can assume both sides are feeling anxious and have their walls up.

 But in their eagerness to build rapport, mediators sometimes stumble into traps.
-Take a look at 4 common mistakes to avoid when you're seeking to connect with your clients.
+Take a look at four common mistakes to avoid when you're seeking to connect with your clients.